-If you do pack a laptop, consider bringing your own adapter.
 Adapters are available inexpensively at electronics and travel stores.
 Make sure to always plug in on a power strip as there are often spikes and outages on power grids in India.
+Internet will be available at various locations throughout the program.